skellis46/slipbox/improvisation and the threshold of the self.md

 ## Dancing: authentic movement and its properties

-Our research-based dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
+Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

 Somatic practices focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

 Katye and I were not practising authentic movement for any particular reason.
 Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself.
 It was autotelic.
-We were dancing without wanting anything from it, and it felt this way even as part of a small research activity funded as pump-priming for a larger project.
+We were dancing without wanting anything from it, and it felt this way even as part of a small research activity funded as pump-priming for a larger yet-to-be-imagined project.
 This autotelic practice, with deep intrinsic enjoyment, is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.
+At times it might even have appeared as if we were bordering on doing nothing

+Given these aspects of the movement practice, my hunch is that our version of authentic movement has more in common with body-mindfulness pratices

+closest link between our version of authentic movement and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
+- there is Lutz's work on meditation as attentional expertise

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

 In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

 for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

+The practice takes the shape of a case study of dancing without wanting; it is dancing that resists any artistic or compositional pretenses.

+The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
+When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
+In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.

+I'm not sure I understand this idea of consciousness forgetting itself.
+I get how it takes the shape of the next appearance (say, a tingling in my hand).
+But what is the itself it is veiling itself from?
+That I identify the tingling as 'consciousness' as a 'thing'??

+- Spira here maps on to how I describe the reconstitution of the skin.
+The sense of a 'self surrounded by skin' appears and consciousness is veiled.

+Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention]. -- this idea needs clarification.
+Merge with contributions? or link to top-down predictions/agency/disattention (Seth) — link to other improv writers?

 This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
 Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis. **add here or just below contribution to dance improv (in fact, all contributions here — is there just two?)**

-The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency]. **need to be specific re questions of doc**.
+The studio work with Katye and this analysis extend previous work in which I explored how authentic movement meets epistemology [@ellis-2020-corporeal] and how it might be documented without reducing embodied experience to its visible traces [@ellis-2020-currency].

-Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention]. -- this idea needs clarification.
-Merge with contributions? or link to top-down predictions/agency/disattention (Seth) — link to other improv writers?

-## analysis
+### Architecture of the experience

-1. The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
-Katye calls sensation the 'gateway threshold' (conv 11 of 13)
+**1. The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
+Katye calls sensation the 'gateway threshold' (conv 11 of 13)**
-2. Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.
+**2. Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.**
-3. A key shift appears between 'awareness-ing' or attending to bodily sensation and becoming 'the passenger', where agency feels reduced or displaced.
+**3. A key shift appears between 'awareness-ing' or attending to bodily sensation and becoming 'the passenger', where agency feels reduced or displaced.**
-4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.
+**4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.**

-### architecture of the experience

-The trajectory of each improvisation is described clearly across both retrospective spoken data sets:
+The trajectory of each improvisation is described clearly in both the conversations with Katye and with Rosie:

 entering the practice / crossing a threshold --> serial sensory tracking --> widening of attention --> deep sensory improvising <--> disappearance of organiser <--> deep sensory improvising --> ending / return to ordinary life.

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
 As Katye describes it, 'there's a threshold.
 There is many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
 This crossing is also a commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

 The improvisations then start with what Katye describes as tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
 This early experience is not quite deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving from one bodily event to another.
 This serial sensory tracking starts to diminish as attention widens.
 Katye describes this shift as if 'it spreads out.
 And therefore [...] the hierarchy of attention, it becomes like very flat' (Coe, 8 February 2024 am; conversation 6 of 13) and wide: 'a wideness of seeing and a wideness of feeling' (Coe, 1 February 2024 am; conversation 2 of 13).
 Such change from tracking to widening is as if the information presented to awareness through sensations in the body goes from happening in series to happening in parallel, and becomes less like attending to separate sensations and more akin to inhabiting a field of bodily, perceptual and imaginal events.

+The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
+Katye calls sensation the 'gateway threshold' (conv 11 of 13)

 In the conversations with Rosemary, I describe what I believe to be the same experience as deep sensory improvisation or as a 'flow of awareness' (Ellis, 4 May 2026).
 The clearest description is that sensations which could be named sequentially do not feel sequential in experience: